Illustrations from Alice’s Adventures in Wonderland are among the exhibitions at the Daura Gallery.

 Pierre Daura: Tools of the Artist

-Pierre Daura taught studio art at Lynchburg College (1945-1946) and Randolph-Macon Woman’s College (1946-1953).
+Pierre Daura taught studio art at University of Lynchburg (1945-1946) and Randolph-Macon Woman’s College (1946-1953).
 This exhibit, curated by museum studies students Maggie Dakin ’12 and Kelsey Reed ’12, includes the tools Daura used in his painting, printmaking, and sculpture.
 Daura Gallery through December 9.

 Social Criticism: The Prints of William Hogarth